sirthias/borer/README.md

 - easy integration (type class-based design)
 - efficiently supports custom "byte string" abstractions (like `akka.util.ByteString` or `scodec.bits.ByteVector`)

+_BORER_ also supports high-performance de- and encoding from and to [JSON] through the same API.
+One example where this is useful is providing "bilingual" REST APIs that can consume and produce both [CBOR] and [JSON].
+_BORER_ makes this very easy.

 ---

 [![Maven Central](https://img.shields.io/maven-central/v/io.bullet/borer-core_2.12.svg)](https://maven-badges.herokuapp.com/maven-central/io.bullet/borer-core_2.12)